We’re £15,000 out of pocket after a Lloyds blunder over house sale – The Guardian

-We are a family of four, with four dogs and an elderly lady, and without warning we had to find somewhere to stay.
-We got a log cabin on a holiday park to accommodate us over the weekend (but had to book it for a week at £650), thinking we would complete on the Monday.
+We are a family of four, with four dogs and an elderly lady, and without warning, we had to find somewhere to stay.
+We got a log cabin in a holiday park to accommodate us over the weekend (but had to book it for a week at £650), thinking we would complete on the Monday.

 Portal Juggling: new software shows agents de-listing/re-listing properties – EstateAgentToday.com

 You’d better watch out, you’d better not cry, you’d better not pout, I’m telling you why, Scary Software is coming to town!
 Estate agents are under scrutiny with new software, designed to catch out rogue traders.
 So you have been warned!
 It see’s you when you’re sleeping, it knows when your listings are fake!